Talapus Lake and Olallie Lake

 The cheerful rush of Talapus Creek pattering down its stone-lined path is never far from the zigzagging trail.

 Near Talapus Lake, the trail flattens, crisscrossing the Talapus Creek among western redcedars (Thuja plicata) that lap its waters.
-Talapus and Olallie Lakes Trail, June 09, 2013.
+Talapus and Olallie Lakes Trail, Washington.

 At just over 2.00 miles/3.22 km from the trailhead, Talapus Lake appears suddenly through the woodland fringe.
 Boot paths lead down to the heavily forested water’s edge.
 The lake’s source, Island Lake, pools just beyond the ridge above its far shore.
-Talapus Lake and Olallie Lakes Trail, May 30, 2016.
+Talapus Lake and Olallie Lakes Trail, Washington.

 Similar to Talapus Lake, Olallie Lake is densely wooded to its water’s edge.
 Where the main trail meets the lake, side trails lead right to secluded campsites and left to a boggy meadow.
 The western slopes of Tusk O’Granite Mountain and Granite Mountain rise beyond the lake’s far shore.
 With some imaginative license in spelling, Tusk O’Granite is named for its position between the Tuscohatchie lakes and Granite Mountain.

 The star of Olallie Lake’s boggy northern shoreline is the elephanthead lousewort (Pedicularis groenlandica), which rears spikes of whimsically formed blooms like so many rows of rosy pachyderm-like faces.
 Elephantheads and their other lousewort kin are unfortunately named for the erroneous belief in former times that they caused lice infestations in livestock that grazed on them.
-Olallie Lake Trail, May 30, 2016 and July 01, 2017.
+Olallie Lake Trail, Washington.

 Frogs, here likely a Cascades frog (Rana cascadae), abound in the bogs that line Olallie Lake.